Oops and Daisies

 old habits

 Habits are crazy things.
-Sometimes we create them without even meaning to, and then when we go attempt to change them?
+Sometimes we create them without even meaning to, and when we go attempt to change them?
 It can be really, really hard to get out of our old ‘auto-pilot’ setting and into a new one.
 Take for example, our old dishwasher.
 Yes, I said dishwasher.
 In our apartment, the dishwasher’s top drawer only came out halfway.
 It was a pain in the arse, but we lived with it for five … [Read more...]

 More than Mom: How I Lost – and Found – Myself After Having Kids